-In 2000 the Madison Greenway and Trails Committee, with assistance of the National Park Service, prepared a citywide plan for greenways and trails to guide the development of on and off-street facilities for pedestrians and bicyclists.
 At the time, a few sidewalk-lined streets, the multi-use path along Hughes Road and nature trails at the Rainbow Mountain Nature Preserve were the only bike-ped facilities in Madison.
 The greenway and trail plan prioritized installation of sidewalks, bikeways, nature trails and multi-use paths based on their projected use, environmental context, linkage potential, funding opportunities and relationship to planned capital improvements.
 The City of Madison has since updated its Greenway Plan as part of its 2014-2025 Master Park and Recreation Plan which expands west into Limestone County.
 They city has initiated development of trails along Bradford and Mill Creeks, striped sharrows on Highland Drive, and constructed a multiuse path segment from Wall Triana to Hughes Road along Eastview Drive.
 Additionally, installation of sidewalks on major roads in concert with new development has also begun.
 Today, Madison has over 7.5 miles of multiuse corridors (including combined and separated paths) installed and open to the public, including a 2.5-mile segment of the Bradford Creek Greenway that was recently completed.
-Map X includes all future greenways and multi-use corridors projects along the major roads in the City of Madison.
+Map 6.2 includes all future greenways and multi-use corridor projects along the major roads in the City of Madison.